davidlamt/davidltran.com/src/posts/vancouver-bc-2018/index.md

 ## Closing Thoughts

-One of the many things we noticed was that TripAdvisor is used for more scenic locations compared to Yelp in the states.
-Also, everything is in kilometers and gas is by litre and cents-based.
+One of the many things we noticed was that TripAdvisor is preferred for more scenic locations compared to Yelp in the states.
+Also, everything is in kilometers and gas is by the litre and cents-based.
 That was a fun surprise. 🙃

 As I mentioned earlier, we were pretty exhausted the first two days.
 We definitely had a lot of fun but once we had some time to rest, we experienced how tired our bodies actually were.

 I have noticed that I become more tired during "vacations".
 It seems that when we decide to take some time off to go "relax", we pack our schedule so that we can experience more things that we usually do not have the opportunity to.

-While this frequently leads to more enjoyment, the hectic schedule often causes exhaustion after the fact.
-As a result, it may be easy to burn out even while on vacation.
+While this frequently leads to more experiences, the hectic schedule often causes exhaustion after the fact.
+There is a delicate balance to planning a vacation for enjoyment and relaxation.
+Some activties could even qualify as both.

-Also, this leads to a desire for a "post-vacation" where we truly relax after the initial vacation.
+Also, the fatigue leads to a desire for a "post-vacation" where we truly relax after the initial vacation.
 Have any of you experienced something similar before?

 Anyhow, this was an awesome first trip (for me) to Canada.
 I enjoyed some of the things the country offered and would definitely come back in the future!